eblocha/passman/README.md

 Usage
 -----
-Create a json file in the same directory as vault.py:
+Create a file called `vault_config.json` in the same directory as vault.py:
 `{"root": "path/to/vault/folder"}`

 Start the shell